-You are what you eat, and this is equally true for the cats that depend on us for "room and board."
-Indeed, cat food is one of the most important expenses of feline guardianship, next to veterinary care.
-It is important also to note that a proper diet can eliminate or delay veterinary expenses for medical conditions.
+You are what you eat, and this is equally true for a cat that depends on you for its food.
+Cat food can be one of the most important expenses of feline guardianship, next to veterinary care.
+A proper diet may eliminate or delay veterinary expenses for medical conditions.
 Learning how to read the ingredients on cat food labels can make your decision process easier so you can choose the best foods for your pet.

 - Taurine, an essential amino acid